Most Overlooked Items by Insurance Adjusters in A Roof Claim

 Debris Removal

 The cost of removing old materials and cleanup might not be fully accounted for in an adjuster’s estimate.
 However, debris removal and cleanup are crucial steps in the roof repair or replacement process.
 Professional contractors will dispose of old materials properly and leave your property clean and tidy after completing the job.
-It’s essential to confirm that these costs are included in the insurance company’s estimate and not an additional expense for homeowners.
+Ensure these costs are part of the insurance estimate, not extra for homeowners.

 Drip Edge Flashings